18F/health-tracking-course/collections/_rubric/id-high-1.md

 ---
 layout: lesson
-title: "Demos not Memos"
+title: "Demos not memos"
 dimension: id1.1
 overview: |
-    The most important thing you can have in a project are demos.
-That is, working software.
-If someone gives you a report about a piece of software, the software probably doesn't work.
-(Ask me how I know.)
-If someone shows you a video of a piece of software, the software may have worked once.
-(Ask me how I know.)
-If someone shows you a piece of software, but they control it, the software barely works.
-(Ask me how I know.)
+    The most important thing you can have in a project are demos, meaning working software.
+If someone gives you a report about a piece of software, the software probably doesn't work (ask me how I know).
+If someone shows you a video of a piece of software, the software may have worked once (ask me how I know).
+If someone shows you a piece of software, but they control it, the software barely works (ask me how I know).
 If someone lets you use a piece of software, they have confidence.
 It might work, it might break, but they have confidence.
 federal:
     - building
     - constantfeedback